Kanishkvijay/Kanishkvijay.github.io/README.md

 ## Work Experience
+**AI Engineer Intern @ INTRAINTECH (_Sep 2024 - May 2025_)**
+- Developed and deployed an e-learning platform with an interview assistant using LLMs, NLP, STT, and TTS on Hostinger VPS Ubuntu server.
+Implemented subscription and payment-based membership restrictions using WordPress plugins, created a resume parsing feature, and integrated additional functionalities like 24/7 AI assistance, HR discussions, and E-books.
+- Led a team of 5 through the full development lifecycle, delivering the project 20% ahead of schedule and ensuring scalable deployment.

 **AI/ML Intern @ YAVAR TECH WORKS PRIVATE LIMITED (_Jun 2024 - Sep 2024_)**
 - Engineered advanced text-to-speech (TTS) and speech-to-text (STT) solutions and led research on privateGPT and Ollama for a virtual